dave-b-b/react-achievements/stories/examples/context/README.md

 ## How it Works

 The implementation uses React's Context API with the reducer pattern to manage achievements state.
-It provides two contexts:
+The `ContextAchievementsProvider` component creates a context that:

-1. `AchievementsStateContext`: Holds the current state
+1. Manages achievement state using useReducer
-2. `AchievementsDispatchContext`: Provides the dispatch function for updating state

-The `ContextAchievementsProvider` component connects these contexts to the achievements system's provider, making it easy to access and update achievements state throughout your application.

-Custom hooks (`useAchievementsState` and `useAchievementsDispatch`) are provided for convenient access to the state and dispatch function.
+2. Provides achievement data through context
+3. Handles unlocking and resetting achievements
+4. Tracks achievement metrics and progress
+5. Integrates seamlessly with the achievements system's components

+The implementation is designed to be lightweight and efficient, perfect for applications that want to avoid external dependencies while maintaining robust achievement tracking functionality.
+All state updates are handled through the reducer pattern, ensuring predictable state changes and making it easy to debug and maintain.